-Table 2.1 provides a list of some common AC appliances / devices that require high, short duration surge of power during start up.
-An "Inverter Sizing Factor" has been recommended against each which is a Multiplication Factor to be applied to the Rated Continuous Running Power Rating of the AC appliance / device to arrive at the Rated Continuous Running Power Rating of the inverter.
+Table 2.1 lists some common loads that require high surge power on start up.
+A "Sizing Factor" has been recommended against each which is a multiplication factor to be applied to the rated running Watt rating of the load to arrive at the Continuous Power Rating of the inverter (Multiply the running Watts of the device/ appliance by the Sizing Factor to arrive at the Continuous Power Rating of the inverter).